 The pyramid wouldn’t have run down sheer to the ground, as say for an Egyptian design, but stands on a square pediment or base, reaching, say, to a third of the total height from apex to ground-level.
 Supposing the total height to be one hundred and fifty feet, then the pediment would be thirty-seven feet high, a sufficiently imposing size for all practical purposes.

 Along with looking imposing, it was proposed that the pyramid become a burial-place for our great dead.

 The suggestion coming from Mr Walsh’s impressions that there was a “pressing need of a new Valhalla, for the available burying space in Westminster Abbey is already of the scantiest.”

-He also felt that the cost of such a building would have to be defrayed mainly by public subscription, although Government might be asked to contribute the site and to guarantee a substantial sum both to foundation and to maintenance.
+He also felt that the cost of such a building would have to be defrayed mainly by public subscription, although the Government might be asked to contribute to the site and to guarantee a substantial sum both to the foundation and to maintenance.

 As the monument would be Imperial as well as national in character, an appeal might be made to the Colonies, although quite why far Canada or Australia would want to pay for a pile of stones in London is beyond understanding.

 He finished noting that what was possible in ancient Egypt should surely not be altogether impossible in modern Britain.